 Loco2 is a train planner website where you can book your international train tickets for all of Europe.
 The Loco2 website and train route planner are easy to use and convenient because you can check your train travel itinerary and buy your train tickets at once.

-Interrail for European Citizen
+Interrail for European citizens

-If you’re a European resident or have an address in Europe, you can buy an Interrail pass.
+If you’re European resident or have an address in Europe, you can buy an Interrail pass.
 The Interrail pass is perfectly suited for train travel in Europe.
 It’s the exact same thing as the Eurail pass.
 Choosing which one to buy isn’t really choosing as it entirely depends on your residency.
 Get your Interrail Pass here!

-Eurail for non-European residents
+Eurrail for non-European residents

 People who don’t have a European passport or you’re not a European resident, you will have to get a Eurail pass.
 The Eurail pass is the non-European solution for the Interrail pass and it’s great for train travel in Europe.
 Get your Eurail pass here!